 Performance-related anxiety at work is a pervasive issue in our society today, and the issue has only become more glaring since the COVID-19 pandemic (People HR, 2022).
 Employees everywhere are seeing their mental health suffer due to workplace stress, but they often lack the strategies to address this problem (People HR, 2022).

-If you are considering a career as a registered clinical counsellor, you will be qualified to help clients suffering from workplace anxiety.
+If you are considering a career as a clinical counsellor, you will be qualified to help clients suffering from workplace anxiety.
 You will work with them to develop strategies to overcome their anxieties and establish a healthier relationship with work.
 Below, learn more about what workplace anxiety is, why it happens and how you can help clients to overcome it.

 Why Does Workplace Performance Anxiety Occur?

-During your career as a registered clinical counsellor, you’ll likely work with those exhibiting symptoms of workplace performance anxiety.
+During your career as a clinical counsellor, you’ll likely work with those exhibiting symptoms of workplace performance anxiety.
 Workplace performance anxiety is the concern surrounding the quality, content and delivery of what an employee produces at their place of work (People HR, 2022).
 Performance anxiety in the workplace can be caused by a lack of confidence or self-esteem, and can often manifest during presentations, meetings or important calls (Bajaj-Mahajan, 2020).

 Often, this form of anxiety occurs because employees worry too much about how their managers or colleagues will perceive their work, even though there might not be a problem with the work itself (People HR, 2022).
 Performance anxiety may also be the result of imposter syndrome or insecurity rooted in the fear that one’s colleagues may discover that they are underqualified for the position (Kalish, 2020).
 Anxiety at work can also be made worse by conditions at the workplace, such as a stressful environment, long hours and a lack of communication or support (Laguaite, 2021).